 Queen's Park Arenex Program Updates

-New Westminster City Council recently approved the development of a 24,000 square foot gymnastics and multi-sport facility in Queen’s Park to re-establish the programs and services offered at the former Queen’s Park Arenex.
+June 11, 2018 - New Westminster City Council has approved the development of a 14,000 square foot interim multi-sport facility in Queen’s Park to re-establish the programs and services offered at the former Queen’s Park Arenex.

 The new interim multi-sport facility will be located in Queen’s Park at the site of the old reservoir, which is located in between the stadium and the former Arenex site.
 The facility will be adjacent to the soon to be constructed skatepark.

 It is anticipated the facility will be open late 2019.

 How big is the proposed facility?

 The new facility is expected to be a similar size to the main floor of the Queen’s Park Arenex, 14,000 square feet.
 This will allow for the full complement of Arenex programs to take place.

 Where will the Arenex programs be held while the new facility is being constructed?

 Until the completion of the multi-sport facility in Queen’s Park, the full complement of gymnastics and trampoline programs will continue to be offered April to August at the Royal City Curling Club.
 Limited programs will be offered from September to April at the Vancouver Circus School.
 The Motoring Munchkins program will continue at Centennial Community Centre from September to April and will relocate to the Royal City Curling Club from April to June.

 City staff continue to pursue facility opportunities for all Arenex programs; however, no alternate venues have been secured at this time.